What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 2. Sales lead tracking

-Effective lead tracking involves taking metrics about their behavior, comparing it to previous lead behaviors, and calculating which actions will have the greatest impact on their purchase decision.
+Effective lead tracking involves taking metrics about their behavior, comparing it to previous lead behaviors, and calculating which actions will impact their purchase decision most.

 This involves tracking metrics such as: